Rein1n/nauticashell/README.md

 Email me at shadow@sly-fox.ml if you have suggestions!

 #
 Property of TitaniumNetwork.
-You have permission to modify, however we require that you leave it open-source since many components of TitaniumPhoenix are open-source.
+You have permission to modify, however we require that you leave it open-source AND to credit us since many components of TitaniumPhoenix are open-source.